krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Minimum charge computed for object in Standard-IA is based on 128KB size.
 If object is less than 128KB, it is still charged for 128KB​.
 There is also a 30 day minimum charge.

+#### Account A grants S3 bucket access to Account B. An IAM user belonging to Account B needs access to that bucket.
+What steps need to be performed for this to work?

+Account B can delegate access to its users.

 ## DNS, Caching and Performance Optimization <a id="DNS"></a>